-LESSON SEVEN - LETTERS TO MY FUTURE SELF
+LESSON SIX - LETTERS TO MY FUTURE SELF

-- In what way are you a Little Leader? - How do you hope to be a Big Leader in the future? - How do you hope to be bold, visionary and exceptional?
+- In what way are you a Little Leader?

+- How do you hope to be a Big Leader in the future?

+- How do you hope to be bold and visionary?

 In this lesson you are going to write a letter to your future self.
 First of all, take some time to think quietly about what you imagine your future self to be like.
 Use the following prompts to help you: